data-solution-automation-engine/data-warehouse-automation-metadata-schema/docs/overview/Index.md

 The Source Data Object, Target Data Object and Data Item Mapping are the mandatory components of a Data Object Mapping.

 There are many other attributes that can be set, and there are mandatory items within the Data Objects and Data Items also.
-These are described in the Json schema, and the concept is that the validation functions will make it easy to try out different uses of the schema.
+These are described in the JSON schema, and the concept is that the validation functions will make it easy to try out different uses of the schema.

 One of the goals of defining this schema has been to find a good balance between being too generic and too specific (restrictive).
 For this reason there are only a few mandatory elements.